2021-2022 Undergraduate & Graduate Catalog

 All university requirements, including general education courses, must be completed before the final (graduate) year of the combined B.S./M.S. program.
 In the final undergraduate year, students will normally take nine credits of graduate-level courses.
 If any courses are dual-listed, students in the combined B.S./M.S. program must complete all assignments expected of graduate students and they will be evaluated in the same way as graduate students.

 - Students will be considered undergraduates for tuition, academic requirements and financial aid purposes until all requirements for the undergraduate degree are completed.
 Following this they will be considered graduate students, will pay graduate tuition, and will be eligible for graduate financial aid.

 - The school has identified the following courses that students may dual-count toward the B.S. and M.S. degrees.
 Up to 12 credits can be dual counted.
 Students are strongly encouraged to work with the graduate program director in ACS to ensure all undergraduate and graduate requirements are met.

 A student shall be considered a graduate student for all purposes upon either of the following events: the award of a baccalaureate degree or the completion of 120 credit hours.

 If a student decides at some point to pursue only the undergraduate portion of the combined degree, the school will still recognize the graduate courses taken in lieu of undergraduate courses.
 Credit from the undergraduate degree cannot be used toward a graduate degree at a later date.

-Please note that awarding of the B.S. in computer science requires a Capstone course, either CIS 467, or CIS 693, or both CIS 690 and CIS 695.
-Awarding of the M.S. in computer science requires a graduate Capstone course: CIS 693, or both CIS 690 and CIS 695.
+Please note that awarding of the B.S. in computer science requires a Capstone course, either CIS 467 or CIS 693, or both CIS 690 and CIS 695.
+Awarding of the M.S. in applied computer science requires a graduate Capstone course: CIS 693, or both CIS 690 and CIS 695.